ratiw/vuetable-2/README.md

 ### Documentation and Tutorial

-Documentation is still under development.
+Documentation is still under development in the [Wiki page](https://github.com/ratiw/vuetable-2/wiki).

 Meanwhile, check out
 - the [Tutorial](https://github.com/ratiw/vuetable-2-tutorial/blob/master/doc/README.md)
 with follow-along project [here](https://github.com/ratiw/vuetable-2-tutorial).
 It should be enough to get you started.